Causes of syncope in children and adolescents

 - University of Connecticut School of Medicine

 This topic will review the serious and benign causes of syncope.
 A discussion of the emergent evaluation and algorithmic approach to children and adolescents with syncope is presented separately (algorithm 1).
 The evaluation of adults with syncope is also discussed elsewhere.
-(See "Emergent evaluation of syncope in children and adolescents" and "Evaluation of syncope in adults".)
+(See "Emergent evaluation of syncope in children and adolescents" and "Syncope in adults: Clinical manifestations and diagnostic evaluation".)

 Syncope is a sudden, brief loss of consciousness associated with loss of postural tone from which recovery is spontaneous .
 Up to 15 percent of children experience a syncopal episode prior to the end of adolescence [2,3].